Entertainment Corridor

 The Entertainment Corridor is a stretch along East Coast Road, Chennai in the Indian state of Tamil Nadu.
-It runs from Thiruvanmiyur until Mudaliarkuppam and is dotted with a number of theme parks, boat houses, beaches, 5-star hotels and pubs.
+It runs between Thiruvanmiyur and Mudaliarkuppam and is dotted with a number of theme parks, boat houses, beaches, 5-star hotels and pubs.
 The corridor is termed "Entertainment Corridor".

 Entertainment facilities

 There are many boat houses including Muttukadu boat house and Mudaliarkuppam boat house.
 The corridor also has Multiplexes like Mayajaal Multiplex, Prarthana Drive-in theater.
 Theme Parks like VGP Universal Kingdom, MGM Dizzee World, etc. are also situated along this stretch.

 Mamallapuram, a 7th-century port city is a tourist attraction in the corridor and is an UNESCO World Heritage Site.
 Pancha Rathas, Thirukadalmallai (a Lord Vishnu Temple), Descent of the Ganges (a giant open-air bas relief), Arjuna's Penance (a relief sculpture) are some of the attractions in the city.
 An underwater city named Seven Pagodas existed which had 7 shore temples out of which only one stands at the shore of Bay of Bengal at present.

 Dakshina Chitra, a center for the living traditions of art, folk performing arts, craft and architecture of India with an emphasis on the traditions of South India is also along this corridor.
 It is a project of the Madras Craft Foundation (MCF), a non-profit organisation.
 DakshinaChitra opened to the public in December 1996.
 The center occupies ten undulating acres overlooking the Bay of Bengal.